ember-learn/ember-blog/content/another-two-oh-status-update.md

 The primary reason to attempt to land this feature in Ember 2.0, despite the fact that its development is at a relatively early stage, was a desire to deprecate controllers for 2.0.
 In Ember, in order to deprecate a public API, we require an alternate path for all of the use-cases of the old feature.
 In order to remove a feature in 2.0, it would have needed to be deprecated in 1.13.

 Together, that means that in order to remove controllers in 2.0, we needed to land routeable components, the transition from controllers, in 1.13.
-During the 1.13 canary cycle, it became obvious that removing controllers in 2.0 would be too aggressive, so the pressure to ship Routeable Components exactly in 2.0.0 is less.
+During the 1.13 canary cycle, it became apparent that removing controllers in 2.0 would be too aggressive, so the pressure to ship Routeable Components exactly in 2.0.0 is less.

 ---